mliszcz/msc-thesis/thesis/chapters/01-introduction.md

   * focus on *user experience* and adaptivity, both automatic and manual;

-  * be widget based, providing at least basic widgets from the Taurus framework, which are recognized and appreciated by the users;
+  * be widget based, providing at least basic widgets known from other frameworks, which are recognized and appreciated by the users;

   * be flexible and modular, allowing users to create their own widgets and extend the system functionality via plugins;